folkzb/magalu/mgc/terraform-provider-mgc/user-guide.md

 1.  **Download the Magalu Provider:**

     - Download the Magalu provider or compile it from the source code.
+      - When compiling, make sure to add the `embed` value to the `-tags` flag, like so: `go build -tags embed`
+      - When compliing, also make sure to export the `MGC_SDK_OPENAPI_DIR` and `MGC_SDK_BLUEPRINTS_DIR` variables pointing to the correct directories where the OpenAPI and Blueprint files are located.
+In this repo, they are under the `mgc/cli/openapis` and `mgc/cli/blueprints` directories, respectfully

 2.  **Install in Terraform Directory:**